passportxyz/eas-proxy/docs/01-on-chain-passport-attestation.md

 For details about the process of bringing passport data in chain please see: [On Chain Data](./00-on-chain-data.md).

 # EAS Schema
-Following is the EAS schema to store a passport on-chain
+Following is the EAS schema to store a passport on-chain.
+This will allow capturing a snapshot of a users passport on-chain.

 ```js
 new SchemaEncoder(